 Le Marais is also home to Place des Vosges, and the Musée Picasso.
 I say this is a must-visit, especially for first-timers in Paris.

 Montmartre | 18th Arrondissement

-Home to Sacre Coeur, this is the neighborhood that reflects the ambiance so many envision when they think of Paris.
+Home to Sacre Coeur, this is the neighborhood that reflects the ambiance so many envision when I think of Paris.
 With its steep hills, cobblestone streets, and picturesque views, you'll find a romantic vibe that screams Paris.

 Latin Quarter (Quartier Latin) | 5th Arrondissement

 Located on the Left bank of the Seine (in the 5th arrondissement), this centrally located neighborhood is home to Shakespeare & Co and Sorbonne University.
 As such, this is an excellent quartier for students and young travelers.

 It's also one of the most central quartiers!